Get your own free workspace

 Section 1 - City Senate

-Each city senate house shall consist of a number of persons equal to one for each 30,000 persons with a minimum of 5.
+Each city senate house shall consist of a number of persons equal to one for each 30,000 persons with a minimum of 12.
 Their responsibility shall be to mediate in civil disputes, to judge in criminal cases and intact and enforce laws for their city.

 Section 2 - The District Senate

 Each lower senate house shall consist of persons elected from the people of their own district. the number of senators shall be equal to that of the total number of city senators in that district.
-Their responsiblity shall be to mediate in civil disputes, to judge in criminal cases and intact and enforce laws for their district.
-No cases may be tried, or laws enacted unless there is present a quarum of at least a majority of the total number.
+Their responsibility shall be to mediate in civil disputes, to judge in criminal cases and intact and enforce laws for their district.
+No cases may be tried, or laws enacted unless there is present a quorum of at least a majority of the total number.

 Section 3 - The National Senate

 The upper Senate shall consists of persons equally the total number of the district senators for that district, plus an additional 25 senators representing each district.
 A National senate member must be a resident of the district he represents, living in that district no less than 2 years.
 The National Seante shall keep a journal of their proceedings which will be published to the public, excepting those parts deemed neccesary for secrecy.
 The National Senate may vote to determine the rules of proceeding, punish an unruly member or dispel a member.
 The National Senate shall propose and pass laws and work to enforce said laws.
 The National Senate may also propose amendments to this constitution.
-The National Senate shall also judge civil and criminal cases that have been apealed from the District and City Senates.
+The National Senate shall also judge civil and criminal cases that have been appealed from the District and City Senates.
 No cases may be tried, nor any new laws or amendments passed unless there is a quarrum of a majority of at least a majority, and containing no less than a majority for of the senators representing each district.

 Section 4 - Limited power of Districts